momandine/momandine.github.io/_posts/2017-03-20-Python-exception-handling.md

 ### In application

-The language Eiffel, was designed by Meyer to include these concepts at the syntax level, but we can port a lot of the same benefit to Python.
+The language Eiffel was designed by Meyer to include these concepts at the syntax level, but we can port a lot of the same benefit to Python.
 A first step is documenting what the contract actually is.
 Here is the list of required elements for a contract, quoted from the Wikipedia page:

 > - Acceptable and unacceptable input values or types, and their meanings
 > - Return values or types, and their meanings